If you're lucky enough to be heading to Quebec City and you're considering the classic Chateau Frontenac, check out these tips before you book!

 Restaurants in The Chateau Frontenac

-If you have any mobility concerns, be sure to ask for a room close to the elevator, or you could be in for an alarmingly lengthly walk.
+If you have any mobility concerns, be sure to ask for a room close to the elevator, or you could be in for an alarmingly lengthly walk to your room.

 If your French language skills have escaped you, never fear!
-The Chateau's staff speak English and you won't have a problem finding your way around the town!
+The Chateau's staff speak English and you won't have a problem finding your way around the town, using English.
 You may encounter some issues with random, more obscure vocabulary words (I helped an American guest order "oatmeal" at the Starbucks in the Chateau), but thank goodness for smart phones!
-If, even better, you want to practice your rusty French skills, the Quebecois are unfailingly kind, and will let you try it out!
-(Do tell them you'd like to practice though, or else they'll sense your struggle and immediately switch to English, thinking they're making you comfortable).
+If, even better, you want to practice your rusty French skills, the Quebecois are unfailingly kind, and will let you try it out.
+If you are looking parler Francais, do tell them you'd like to practice though, or else they'll sense your struggle and immediately switch to English, thinking they're making you comfortable by abandoning French.

-And, you'll be greeted by the official hotel greeter, Daphne, who is extraordinarily welcoming (and sleepy) -
+And, you'll be greeted by the official hotel greeter, Daphne, who is extraordinarily welcoming (and sleepy).
+Her English and French are excellent.
+Her ability to stay awake?
+Not so much.

 I hope you enjoy the Chateau Frontenac as much as we did!